 What about physicals, prescriptions and vaccinations?

 You can consult with your doctor or go to the website for the Centers for Disease Control and Prevention www.cdc.gov to get advice on what (if any) vaccinations are needed while abroad.
-Note that our itinerary does not include any overnight stays in rural areas.
-The group is not out before dawn or after dusk.
 Food For The Poor does not require any immunizations.

 If you wear glasses or contact lenses, bring along an extra pair.
 If you have prescription medication, make sure you bring enough to last during your time abroad.
 Be sure to label your containers correctly so that they won't be mistaken for illegal drugs.